 Non-resident individuals are subject to a 20 percent withholding tax on income sourced from Indonesia.

 The following progressive rates are charged on taxable annual income:

 Over IDR 50 million to IDR 250 million

 Over IDR 250 million to IDR 500 million

 Over IDR 500 million

-Most of the individual income taxes are collected through withholding by employers.
-Employers deduct income tax each month from salaries and other compensation paid to employees.
+Most individual income tax is collected through withholdings by employers.
+Employers deduct income tax each month from salary and other compensation paid to employees.
 In the event that the employee is a resident taxpayer (residing in Indonesia), the tax rates stated above apply.
 If the person is a non-resident taxpayer, the withholding tax is 20 percent of the gross amount (in tax treaty terms, the amount may vary).

 Withholding Tax (for payments to residents)

 These withholding taxes are considered corporate tax prepayments